Donich Law - Jordan Donich - Courtroom Sketch

 York University v.
 M.M, 2016 ONSC 3718

-This case involves M.M., a former senior executive at York University, who was found guilty of misappropriating university funds.
-The university uncovered that M.M. had engaged in fraudulent activities, resulting in substantial financial losses.
+This case involves M.M., a former senior executive at York University.
+The defendant M.M. was convicted of misappropriating university funds.
+The university uncovered that M.M. had engaged in fraudulent activities—fradulent activities that ultimately led to substantial financial losses to the university.
+This was an instance of a gross violation of one’s position of trust and authority.

-In his role of trust and authority, M.M. misused university funds for personal gain, including unauthorized purchases of luxury items, personal services, and other non-business-related expenses.
+In his role of trust and authority, M.M. misappropriated university funds for personal gain.
+Some examples of purchases that were used for the defendant’s personal gain included unauthorized purchases of luxury items, personal services, and other non-business-related expenses.
 The fraudulent actions were detected during an internal audit, which revealed significant discrepancies in the financial records and unauthorized transactions.

 The court proceedings highlighted the extent of the misappropriation and the breach of fiduciary duty by M.M.
 As a senior executive, M.M. was entrusted with the responsible management of university resources in the institution’s best interest.
 However, his actions demonstrated a blatant disregard for these responsibilities, resulting in the misuse of substantial funds.